 My right hon.
 Friend is of course right about the variety of interventions that are important in this area.
 He is also right to identify that not enough children on free school meals are able to go to these schools.
 I want to see that number go up, which is why we are insisting on enhanced access arrangements.
 I should clarify that this is capital funding—it is not the same as per pupil funding—following the creation of a place.
 Places will be created at all sorts of schools, the vast majority of which will be comprehensive intake—[Interruption.]
 I am not sure why the hon.
 Member for Manchester Central (Lucy Powell) shakes her head.
 The vast majority will be comprehensive intake schools and the funding will follow in that way.

 It is regrettable that we are having to have this debate yet again.
 The grammar school the Secretary of State attended, St Ambrose in Trafford, has just 25 children on free school meals.
 Across the whole of Trafford, less than 2.5% of children are on free school meals.
 That compares with 25% in Manchester, where the attainment gap is narrower than it is in Trafford.
 In fact, the attainment gap for those on free school meals in Trafford is twice that in Manchester.
 The same pattern is true for any selective area.
-This is not just about the individual, but the systemic impact of these schools.
+This is about not just the individual, but the systemic impact of these schools.
 What percentage of free school meals will a school need to have to access funding?
 What attainment gap adjustment will need to be made to the whole area for schools to receive funding?

 I am grateful to the hon.
 Lady for her questions.
 I totally acknowledge—I think I have already acknowledged it—the point that not enough children who are eligible for free school meals are able to attend these schools.
 We are trying to get that number up, which is why to bid into this capital fund schools need to come forward with a proposal for how they are going to make their admissions broader and more accessible.
 At a minimum, that must include priority for pupil premium recipients, ensuring outreach to specific primary schools and looking again at admissions criteria to make sure they are as broad as possible.